 If your cloth is very wet, grab a fresh one.

 Place a plate or platter over top of the ball and press down all around until the paneer fills out to all the edges of the cloth and you have a nice square shape.
-Weight the plate down and place in the fridge for 15 minutes.
+Weight the plate down and place in the fridge for at least 15 minutes.

 Unwrap it and cut it into squares.